kauffecup/dotfiles/README.md

 npm install -g eslint_d
 ```

-### Step 6: Install Operator Mono Nerd Font
+### Step 6: Install Hack Nerd Font

-This setup relies on `OperatorMono Nerd Font` - need to add that to system fonts.
+This setup relies on `Hack Nerd Font` - need to add that to system fonts.
-Its set up by running patching `Operator Mono` via https://github.com/ryanoasis/nerd-fonts#font-patcher.
+It is checked into this repo under the `misc/` directory.
-This is a requirement for `nvim-web-devicons` to work.
+For more info on nerd fonts, see: https://github.com/ryanoasis/nerd-fonts.